kvinzheng/dor_coding_exercise/README.md

 ## Features Of This App: ##
 - List the returned days, and display the in_count for each day.
 Show all days returned by the API.
-- A refresh button and "last refreshed at" time that allows you to refresh the data
+- A refresh button and "Last updated at" time that allows you to refresh the data
 - The app displays "Loading..." while it is requesting data from the server
 - The app has a few tests verifying it's functionality